 This patch was created from commit e2a2772b from grate-driver/linux.
 (Create with

 git format-patch -1 e2a2772b) Run

 git apply 0001-i2c-GPIO-based-hotplug-gate.patch to apply the patch.

 This will create a standard kernel config for tegra soc's.

-Open the file .config in the kernel source directory with your favorite text editor and past the following at the end of the file
+.config in the kernel source directory with your favorite text editor and paste the following at the end of the file

 To build the kernel use the command